franapoli/repo/README.md

     install.packages("path-to-downloaded-source", type="source", repos=NULL)

-devtools users can download and install at once from github as follows:
+devtools users can download and install at once the latest stable version from github as follows:

+    install_github("franapoli/repo", ref="master")

+or the latest development version at:

     install_github("franapoli/repo", ref="dev")